alundiak/behind-the-code/README.md

 ## Notes / Conclusions / Lessons Learned
 - HTML imports works, but JS files are loaded later, than simple HTML inside inside of main index.html file.
 Sometimes MomentJS is not yet available.
 - Preflighted Requests.
 When `options.headers` provided for Fetch API it does send OPTIONS and then POST request.
-Simple XmlHttprequest goes only one POST.
+Simple XmlHttpRequest goes only one POST.
 - GraphQL is the winner for sure.
 Using simple Fetch calls to GitHub API v3 is ok, but to much request.
 And using github-api with Requestable is the slowest.
-- Twitter Bootstrap `v4.0.0-beta` is not stable enough - there are at least UI issues with list-group.
+- 2019: Twitter Bootstrap `v4.0.0-beta` is not stable enough - there are at least UI issues with list-group.
 Sep-05-2017 they dropped bower support. npm module `bootstrap` is ok (contains js, css and scss).
 But there is also unverified `bootstrap-css` which contains css files but also scss file pointing to `../node_modules/bootstrap/scss` folder.
 Odd.
+2020 - not relevant anymore.
 - HTML `<template>` still not supported by IE and partially supported by Edge.
 Chrome+, Firefox+.